 For Gaia XP spectra, we examine the following key parameters (with sample number in brackets) -- [$\alpha$/Fe] (94,584), [C/Fe] (99,934), [N/Fe] (95,089), $T_{\rm eff}$ (100,000), log~$g$, [Fe/H] (113,218), and color excess $E(BP-RP)$ (99,087) -- based on consistent data sources.
 These datasets are cross-matched with the Gaia XP catalog.
 To enhance [C/Fe] coverage in the metal-poor regime, we further include stars from the LAMOST very metal-poor catalog, where [C/Fe] has been estimated using a customized version of the SEGUE Stellar Parameter Pipeline \citep[LSSPP;][]{2015AJ....150..187L}.

-All datasets are split in a ratio of 0.81:0.09:0.10 for training, validation, and testing, respectively.
+All datasets are divided into a ratio of 0.81:0.09:0.10 for training, validation, and testing, respectively.
 The validation set is used for early stopping, that is, training is halted when performance on the validation set no longer improves within 10 training epochs.
-The testing set is held out and used exclusively for reporting all downstream task results shown in the tables throughout the paper.
-An exception is made for the figures generated from MLP-based downstream models, where we combine the training and validation sets for model training, as explained in Section~\ref{sec:dataset_config}.
+The testing set is kept out and used exclusively for reporting all downstream task results shown in the tables throughout the paper.
+An exception is made for the figures generated from the MLP-based downstream models, where we combine the training and validation sets for model training, as explained in Section~\ref{sec:dataset_config}.